-In a laparoscopic hysterectomy, the uterus is removed using instruments placed through small abdominal incisions.
-The thin laparoscope camera provides a magnified screen image inside the body.
-Other specialized tools are then inserted to detach the uterus and remove it from the body.
+In a laparoscopic hysterectomy, the uterus is detached using instruments placed through small abdominal incisions.
+A thin laparoscopic camera provides a magnified view of the inside of the body.
+Other specialized tools are used to detach and remove the uterus.

 - Less blood loss during surgery